 3 or more years counseling or social service experience.

-Experience providing supervision to helping professionals.
+Experience providing supervision or support to other mental health professionals.

-Experience collaborating with personnel in medical settings and/or community agencies.
+Experience collaborating with personnel in community agencies.

 Experience planning and facilitating therapeutic group activities.

 Bilingual (English and Spanish or American Sign Language).

 $21 - $25 per hour

 This position is eligible for 4 weeks of vacation as congruent with the established organizational schedule, and additional paid-time-off (PTO) by request.

 As applicable, Out Youth will pay for ongoing clinical supervision for this position’s licensure up to $250 per month.